 When evaluating the quality of a multimedia strategy, it is important to capture data utilizing a comprehensive approach.
 Gunawardena, Carabajal, Lowe and Wood (2000) stipulate that the adoption of a solitary method for evaluating the quality of online learning is unsatisfactory.
 Using one method only provides one moment in time, one perspective (p.
 487).
-To ensure a well-rounded analysis, we investigate two main approaches to multimedia evaluation.
-We discuss the usability of educational software, as well as methodology that accentuates the pedagogical quality of the multimedia learning environment.
+To ensure a well-rounded analysis, two main approaches to multimedia evaluation are investigated.
+This paper discusses the usability of educational software, as well as methodology that accentuates the pedagogical quality of the multimedia learning environment.
+Based on that information, a multimedia award winner is chosen.